thephpleague/container/docs/3.x/factories.md

 ---
 layout: default
-title: Factory Closures
+title: Factories
 ---

-# Factory Closures
+# Factories

-The most performant way to use Container is to use factory closures/anonymous functions to build your objects.
+The most performant way to use Container is to use factory functions to build your objects.
 By registering a closure that returns a fully configured object, when resolved, your object will be lazy loaded as and when you need access to it.

 Consider an object `Foo` that depends on another object `Bar`.
 The following will return an instance of `Foo` containing a member `bar` that contains an instance of `Bar`.